How to Boost Your Testosterone Levels (the Natural Way)

 Naturally boost your levels of testosterone to build muscle, burn fat, improve endurance and increase sex drive

-Testosterone is the hormone every man wants, so it's no surprise that we get a lot of questions from readers asking how to boost their levels.
+Testosterone is the hormone every man wants, but – bad news alert – testosterone levels are falling fast and our lifestyles are to blame.
+Average levels are 15% lower than they were 15 years ago, according to research published in the Journal Of Clinical Endocrinology And Metabolism.
+So it's no surprise that we get a lot of questions from readers asking how to boost their levels.
 It’s vital for building muscle, maintaining healthy levels help you burn body fat, and a timely surge of “T” can spike your libido for increased sexual satisfaction.
 But levels tend to decline after you’re 30, with symptoms ranging from fatigue and depression to loss of sex drive and erectile dysfunction.
 Nothing good, basically.

 You don’t need to turn to the black market for vials of man-mojo, though – instead, you can start by taking a good look at your diet.
 “Food plays a big part in hormonal dysfunction,” says rehabilitation therapist Claud Serjeant.
 “Eating the wrong things can increase oestrogen and decrease testosterone.”

 So what should you be eating and drinking?
 “Full-fat milk is a good one,” Serjeant says.
 “The nutrients in milk help raise testosterone and many of them are fat-soluble, so full-fat is much better than skimmed.
 And it’s far preferable to soy milk, which some tests have shown to raise oestrogen.
 Other foods to eat include wild-caught salmon, which is particularly rich in T-boosting omega 3 fats, and leafy vegetables high in zinc like chard and spinach.
 Avoid processed meats and fizzy drinks, which contain ingredients that cause testosterone to fall.”